The Shadow is a superhero who is a master of hypnosis.

-I started listening to these stories around 2004 when I ordered a CD off eBay containing ghost stories for Halloween.
+I discovered these stories sometime around 2004 when I ordered a CD off eBay containing ghost stories for Halloween.
 It had some of the Shadow’s stories on there and I enjoyed them.

 If you want to know more about him then read more about the Shadow here.

 The Shadow’s real name is Lamont Cranston.
 He is a “wealthy young man about town” to quote the radio shows intro.

 A wealthy, young man who is really a superhero?
 That sounds a lot like Bruce Wayne (Batman).

 What powers does the Shadow have?

 The Shadow’s powers vary according to whether you’re reading the comics or listening to the radio show.

 He’s better known in comics for using guns, being an excellent marksman and having hand-to-hand combat skills.
 He was a master of hiding himself and making himself invisible to his enemies.